JohnColvin/apprise-rails/README.md

 This gem provides the apprise project found at https://github.com/ThrivingKings/Apprise for the Rails asset pipeline (available since Rails 3.1).

-To make use of this project add the following line to 'app/assets/javascripts/application.js':
+To make use of this project add ONE of the following lines to 'app/assets/javascripts/application.js':

     //= require apprise
+    //= require apprise-min

-and add the following line to 'app/assets/stylesheets/application.css'
+and add the following line to 'app/assets/stylesheets/application.css':

     *= require apprise